OSSimulation/iOS-artwork/README.md

 It's worth pointing out some notable disadvantages to this approach over using my tool in the past:

 1. You have to be a registered Apple developer in order to use these tools
-2. The overall process of extracting images
+2. The overall process of extracting images and then creating new archives _for the purposes of modding the iOS UI_ has gotten a lot more cumbersome.
+(Although a few shell scripts could theoretically help you here.)

 ### What you should know if you want to try reverse-engineering this stuff.